The Newt Membership

 Just like nature, The Newt in Somerset changes throughout the seasons.
 Membership is your ticket to enjoy everything we offer, from estate-led menus in our restaurants to workshops and seasonal events; Garden Day in spring, Garden Lates in summer, Harvest and Apple Day come autumn, and enchanted trails in winter.

 Membership provides unlimited access for 12 months, allowing you to explore the gardens, woodland and exhibitions throughout the year.
 We have created The Newt in Somerset App to provide you with a paperless membership and host of additional features.
-Our members are the first to hear about workshops, events and new attractions, and receive exclusive offers, invitations and free shipping from our online store.
+Our members are the first to hear about workshops, events and new attractions, and receive exclusive offers, invitations and benefits from our online store.
 We welcome families and love the sound of children delighting in the garden, and those with accessibility issues will find highlighted routes around the grounds.

 Children (0-16 yrs) free of charge when accompanied by an adult member